 In the 1970s, sports massage therapist Jack Meagher started using sports massage therapy for horses and was part of the U.S. Equestrian Team at the 1976 Montreal Olympics.

 Meagher, working with Jo-Ann Wilson, went on to develop the Wilson Meagher™ Method of Equine Sports Massage.
 This style of massage for horses combines Meagher's sports massage techniques with Wilson's knowledge of soft tissue applications, biomechanics, and conditioning for horses.
-Since the 1970s, other approaches to equine massage have also been developed.
-In fact, many forms of massage used for humans are also used for horses.

 You can also use essential oils for horses.